Do you copyright your materials after you create them in your business?

 It’s your material, you should protect it.

 If you’re in the USA, you can upload your material via the US Copyright Office website.
-If you upload your materials, it’s only $35 and it takes a few months for them to process your paperwork; if you mail hard-copy, the fee is $50-65 and it can take 9-12 months for them to process it.
+If you upload your materials, it’s only a small fee.
+It takes a few months for them to process your paperwork if you upload it digitally.
+If you mail hard-copy, the fee is slightly more expensive, but it can take 9-12 months for them to process it!
+So if you can, upload your copyright application and materials digitally.
 (Note: fees change, so check out the Copyright Office website for their current fees.)
-You’ll also find a Copyright Basics article on this site, as well as a list of Frequently Asked Questions.

 You have to pay the copyright registration fee for each item you copyright.
 However, the USA Copyright Office allows you to “bundle” material together and call it a “program.”

-If I had sent them as separate PDF files, it would have cost me $35 for each PDF/item I submitted; because I bundled it into one PDF file, I paid just $35 for the whole submission.
+I also take all my articles and blog posts from one year, put them together in one PDF, and uploaded the one bundle entitled something like, “Karyn Greenstreet 2015 articles” for each year.
+If I had sent them as separate PDF files, it would have cost me about $35 for each PDF/item I submitted; because I bundled it into one PDF file, I paid just $35 for the whole submission.

 This is especially important if you have created a program or system from scratch.
 You put a huge amount of time and effort into creating your materials and your process.
-Take the 15 minutes and $35 to protect it.
+Take the 15 minutes and a few dollars to protect it.

 There is a concept called the Poor Man’s Copyright where you send a copy of your work to yourself in a sealed envelope, so that the date of copyright is established by the postmark.
 This is what the US Copyright Office has to say about that: